local-ch/lhc/docs/request.md

-implements the interceptor pattern, loads configured endpoints, generates urls from url-patterns and raises exceptions for any response status but 200.
+implements the interceptor pattern, loads configured endpoints, generates urls from url-patterns and raises exceptions for any response code that is not indicating success (2**).

 → [Read more about exceptions](exceptions.md)